riteshsharma29/Streamlit_based_dashboards/README.md

 DOCUMENTATION : https://streamlit.io/

+All modules/dependencies can be installed using pip.

+To run any app : Goto the path where script and data folder is downloaded and kept.
+Then run this command streamlit run <script>

 Streamlit based data apps and dashboards

 1. <simple_data_dashboard.py> Simplest data apps / dashboard for olympic 2016 dataset.
 To launch the app run this command in cmd : streamlit run simple_data_dashboard.py